 Energy Saving Halogen GU10

-The widely used GU10 is a mains powered 2-pin spotlight, and is available in halogen, energy-saving halogen, CFL, or LED forms.
-The possible applications are many, including accent spot lighting, display lighting, artwork lighting, mood lighting, and shop window illumination.
-The types of fittings that accept a GU10 are equally as varied.
+The widely used Energy Saving Halogen GU10 is a mains powered 2-pin spotlight with many possible applications.
+Popular usage includes: accent spot lighting, display lighting, artwork lighting, mood lighting and shop window illumination.
+The types of fittings that accept an Energy Saving Halogen GU10 are equally as varied.

 Energy-saving halogen earns its name based on its possible use of the following:

 - If a more efficient halogen gas is used than the usual argon, the filament burns more brightly, thus allowing a like-for-like reduction in power usage.

 - Reflecting infra-red heat inside the halogen capsule also allows the filament to burn more brightly, again resulting in lower power consumption for the same output.

 The net result of these improved halogen GU10 bulb designs is usually an improvement of around 20-30% in energy efficiency over a regular halogen GU10 bulb.
 In some extreme instances the figure is claimed to be markedly higher.
 Where this comparison is specifically made between energy-saving halogen and regular halogen technologies, you may assume the figure to be around 10% greater in any regular incandescent comparison.
 Basic halogen technology is slightly more energy-efficient than older incandescent lighting.